Syria: Islamist HTS rebels advance towards Hama – DW – 12/03/2024

 Syria: Islamist HTS rebels advance towards HamaDecember 3, 2024

-Islamist rebels and their allies were advancing towards the key Syrian city of Hama on Tuesday, according to the UK-based Syrian Observattory for Human Rights (SOHR).
+Islamist rebels and their allies were advancing towards the key Syrian city of Hama on Tuesday, according to the UK-based Syrian Observatory for Human Rights (SOHR).

 Militants with the Hayat Tahrir al-Sham (HTS) group were fighting in what SOHR called the "most violent" clashes with government troops since launching their surprise offensive last week.